Ten Concealed Carry Commandments

 10. Always Carry A Spare Magazine

 At least one.
 It's not hard.
 Always have a spare magazine located somewhere.
 There is no firearm on the market that fires unlimited bullets – and if there is, then Alien Gear needs to know about it so they can make the inside the waistband holster for it.
 Just because you have a concealed carry firearm on you doesn't mean it comes with unlimited ammo.
 And in a live-fire scenario, you will probably be firing faster than you would in training.
-Having a spare magazine allows you to stay in the fight if you need to.
+Carrying a quality mag carrier will allow you to handle a self defensive situation a bit longer if need be.

 About The Author